dstndstn/gfa_reduce/README.md

 miscellaneous utilities, such as conversions between CI numbering/labeling schemes

 ## py/ci_reduce/exposure.py
-will contain class that encapsulates a single CI exposure consisting of multiple single-camera images
+class that encapsulates a single CI exposure consisting of multiple single-camera images

 ## py/ci_reduce/image.py
-will contain class that encapsulates a single-camera image (and its metadata) drawn from a single CI exposure
+class that encapsulates a single-camera image (and its metadata) drawn from a single CI exposure

 ## py/ci_reduce/platescale.py
 utility for retrieving desimodel platescale as a function of CI pixel coordinates